 Changing a favourite Life Position

 These Script messages can lead us to adopt specific life positions.
-If this line of experimenting piques your interest, consider how some of these Script messages might work together more usefully using some matrices.
+If this line of experimenting piques your interest, devise an small safe experiment to discover how some of these Script messages might work together more usefully.

 Move toward Getting On With